Institute of Public Finance Teaching Seminars Bachelor

 Angebotsrhythmus Only Winter term

-Zielgruppe / Zuordnung BSc WiWi PO 2017, Competence area: Economics
+Zielgruppe / Zuordnung BSc WiWi PO 2017, Competence areas: Economics and Business Administration

 Anzahl Plätze 15